manuelsmendoza/mytosex/README.md

 # Installation
 `MyToSex` is an open-source tools written in [Python3](https://www.python.org) that requires the following modules:
-...
+`PyYAML`.
 Furthermore, it also calls third-party software.

 # Citation
 If you only use `MyToSex` cite us as follows: